Skip to content

 Q4:January 15

-A management team handles the business side — tax planning, expense tracking, operations — so you stay focused on creating.
+A management team handles the business side, tax planning, expense tracking, operations, so you stay focused on creating.
 Want to see what that looks like?

-Talk to Our Team — Takes 2 Minutes
+Talk to Our Team, Takes 2 Minutes

-OnlyFans Taxes: What Every Creator Needs to Know
+What Every Creator Needs to Know.

 Every dollar you earn on OnlyFans is taxable income.
 There's no minimum threshold that makes it exempt.
 OnlyFans sends a 1099-NEC to the IRS for creators who earn $600 or more in a calendar year, but you're required to report all income regardless of whether you receive a form.

 OnlyFans income is self-employment income, which means you're treated as both employer and employee for tax purposes.
-That distinction matters — it's why your tax rate is higher than what W-2 employees pay on the same gross amount.
+That distinction matters, it's why your tax rate is higher than what W-2 employees pay on the same gross amount.

-Self-Employment Tax: The One That Catches Creators Off Guard
+The Tax That Catches Creators Off Guard.

 The biggest surprise for first-year creators is self-employment tax.
 When you work a regular job, your employer pays half of your Social Security and Medicare contributions.
 When you're self-employed, you pay both halves:

-• Social Security: 12.4% on the first $168,600 of net earnings (2025 cap)
+12.4% on the first $168,600 of net earnings (2025 cap).

-• Medicare: 2.9% on all net earnings, plus 0.9% on earnings above $200,000 single / $250,000 married
+2.9% on all net earnings, plus 0.9% above $200K single / $250K married.

-• Total SE tax: 15.3% on net self-employment income
+15.3% on net self-employment income.

 There is some relief: you can deduct half of your self-employment tax from your adjusted gross income, which reduces your federal income tax slightly.
 The calculator accounts for this automatically.

-Federal Income Tax Brackets for 2025
+2025 Federal Income Tax Brackets.

 On top of SE tax, you owe federal income tax at your marginal rate.
 For single filers in 2025: